« The Gospel is all about spreading God’s love, in the name of Jesus, to all creatures great and small, human or unhuman. Glory be to God.»

 In Asunción she visits the Anglican Cathedral and it was there that she met George Caspescha, a former member of Neuchâtel Church, who encouraged us to support Beryl’s work.
 Since then we have been glad to be able to help with the provision of medication, operations and car repairs.
 Further strenghtening Beryl’s connection with Neuchâtel, Beryl attended sunday school many years ago with our friend and late pastor Rev. Roy Farrar.

 Based on a ranch, over the years Beryl has been able to build a brick dispensary, receiving patients who have walked from miles around, as well as visiting all the outlying regions herself, spreading the good news of the Gospel to all she meets.

-As well as actively supporting the health of the vast community through clinics on the ranch, Beryl also invest her time in training local health promoters who work with her at the ranch and outlying areas.
+As well as actively supporting the health of the vast community through clinics, Beryl also invests her time in training local health promoters who work with her in clinic and outlying areas.
 Training and education is a vital part of Beryls work to care for not only acute health needs but also to improve the general health of the population.
-Soucing basic medication and supplies such as antibiotics and analgesics is problematic due to geography and poor national infrastructure.
+Sourcing basic medication and supplies such as antibiotics and analgesics is problematic due to geography and poor national infrastructure.
 Other challenges include climate and maintaining essential resources such as vehicles.

 Beryl is active in supporting the local Church at Rio Verde and leading services there.
 Her caring also extends to the vast amount of animals who surround her hut and share her life.

 If you would like to donate to support the work of Beryl Baker in Paraquay, please contact us.
 Alternatively you can deposit directly into the Neuchatel English Church bank account and email us with instructions:

 - Account number: F28003141